-The Bord Gáis Energy GAA Legends Tour series is back and this week the Croke Park Museum spoke to Down GAA legend Mickey Linden.
+The Bord Gáis Energy GAA Legends Tour series is back and the Croke Park Museum spoke to Down GAA legend Mickey Linden.
 A former Footballer of the Year, Mickey Linden wore the Down jersey with distinction for over twenty years, winning All-Ireland medals in 1990 and 1994.
 Watch the full interview below.

 Watch Tom Dempseys Legends interview

-This week the Croke Park Museum sat down with Wexford hurling legend Tom Dempsey.
+The Croke Park Museum sat down with Wexford hurling legend Tom Dempsey.
 A stalwart of the Wexford hurling team for sixteen seasons, Tom Dempsey won an All-Ireland medal with the Model County in 1996 and was selected as an All-Star that year.
 The Buffer’s Alley man also won an All-Ireland title with his club in 1989.

 Watch Declan Brownes Legends interview

-This week we head to the Premier County to chat with Tipperary GAA footballing legend Declan Browne.
+We head to the Premier County to chat with Tipperary GAA footballing legend Declan Browne.
 Winner of Tipperary’s first football All-Star in 1998, Declan Browne added a second award to his collection in 2003.
 He played for his county for 11 years, captaining them to Tommy Murphy Cup victory in 2005.

 Watch Ken McGraths Legends interview

 We headed to the Déise to chat with Waterford GAA hurling legend Ken McGrath.
 After making his inter-county senior championship debut as a teenager in 1996, Ken McGrath played for Waterford for 15 years, winning four Munster championships, one National League and three All-Star awards.